denis-beurive/git/README.md

     $ git log --pretty=format:"%C(green)%h%C(Reset) %C(red)%an%C(Reset) %s%n%aD" --name-only

+### For another branch

+Just specify the name of the branch:

+    git log --pretty=format:"%ct %h %s" feature

+### For a set of branches

+Just specify the names of the branches:

+    $ git log --pretty=format:"%ct %h %s" feature master 1622741213 2778ac8 3. edit from master
+    1622741170 a38453b 2. edit from feature
+    1622741110 a53d88c 1. edit from master
+    1622741055 bfb5b09 initial commit

+> The cool thing is that the commits are chronologically sorted.

-## Print the changed applied on a specific commit
+## Print the changed applied to a specific commit

     $ git diff <commit SHA>